 It is important to note that the Banting diet is a lifestyle and thus needs to be followed for life, due to the fact that insulin resistance cannot be reversed.

-At Real Meal Revolution, we’ve designed some amazing software as part of our online weight loss program that allows you to not only track your meals so that you can keep track of your daily carb intake, and store recipes, but to find the carb counts of more than 8 thousand foods.
+At Real Meal Revolution, we’ve designed some amazing software as part of our Online Program that allows you to not only track your meals so that you can keep track of your daily carb intake, and store recipes, but to find the carb counts of more than 8 thousand foods.

 By finding out how many carbs are in the meals you eat on a daily basis, you will begin to understand where you are going right, and wrong, with your food choices.
 Tracking your meals in our meal tracker, will visually show you what you are consuming – in the beginning you will probably get a few shocking surprises!